bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 | Combined PD/T2 map                                     | PDT2map   | Parametric   | In arbitrary units (a.u.).
 Combined PD/T2 maps are REQUIRED to use this suffix irrespective of the method they are related to.
 N/A                                                                                                                                                   |
 | RF transmit field map                                  | B1plusmap | Parametric   | In arbitrary units (a.u.).
 Radio frequency (RF) transmit field maps are REQUIRED to use this suffix irrespective of the method they are related to.
 For further details please see the fieldmap data section.                                                                        |

-Not only parametrically linked anatomical images, but also outputs (quantitative maps) created by processing these files fall into the category of anatomy imaging data.
-In addition, in some cases, quantitative maps can be obtained right off the scanner without the need of storing any parametrically linked anatomical images and further processing.
-For both cases, a proper `_suffix` is REQUIRED for describing quantitative maps.
+Quantitative images can be obtained right off the scanner or by processing files belonging to a `grouped scan collection`.
+Regardless of the method they are obtained by, one of the `_suffix` entries listed in the table above is REQUIRED for a proper naming.
 For example:

 ```Text
 sub-01_T1map.nii.gz
 sub-01_T1map.json
 ```

+Quantitative unit of the parameter contained by a quantitative map MUST comply with the unit description provided for its respective `_suffix` entry.
+For example, a T1 map in milliseconds unit (ms) is not valid, given that the description of the `T1map` suffix requires the parameter to be in seconds (s).

 _Content of the JSON files accompanying qMRI maps_
 ***

-Metadata fields listed in the sidecar JSON of the quantitative maps depend on the way they are generated:
+Metadata fields listed in the sidecar JSON of a quantitative image depend on the method by which it is obtained:
-* If a quantitative map is generated at the scanner site through non-transparent vendor implementations, the content is confined to the available metadata.
+* If a quantitative image is generated at the scanner site through non-transparent vendor implementations, the content is confined to the available metadata.
-* If a quantitative map is generated using an open-source software, the sidecar JSON file MUST inherit all the fields from the `top` JSON file of the input data (grouped by a `grouping suffix`) and MUST include the following metadata fields:
+* If a quantitative map is generated using an open-source software, its sidecar JSON file MUST inherit fields from the JSON files of the constituent images of a `grouped scan collection` by adhering to the following rules:
+     * All the acquisition parameters that are identical across the members of a `grouped scan collection` are added to the JSON file of the resultant quantitative image.
+     * Relevant acquisition parameters that vary across the members of a `grouped scan collection` are added to the JSON file of the resultant quantitative image in array form.
+To find out which varying scan parameters are relevant to a given `grouped scan collection`, please see the `method-specific priority levels for qMRI metadata` table in the _Suffix Part-3: Grouping suffixes_ subsection.
+     * The JSON file accompanying a quantitative image which is obtained by using an open-source software MUST include all the metadata fields listed in the following table for the sake of provenance.

 | Field name                  | Definition                                                     |
 | :-------------------------- | :------------------------------------------------------------- |